 - Mr. Awad Duaibes - Political and Media Adviser

-- Mr. Neil Kritz - Rule of Law Adviser (seconded by the US Institute of Peace and supported by the Government of the Netherlands)
+- Mr. Neil Kritz - Rule of Law Adviser (supported by the US Institute of Peace and by the Government of the Netherlands)

 - Mr. Michael Neuwirth – Area C Adviser (seconded by the United Nations)

 - Mr. Nassim Nour - Private Sector Adviser (seconded by the British Government)

 - Mr. Bader Rock - Private Sector Adviser (supported by the Australian Government)